anchore/oss-docs/content/docs/guides/sbom/getting-started.md

 url = "docs/guides/sbom/getting-started"
 +++

+## What is an SBOM?

+A **Software Bill of Materials** (SBOM) is a **detailed list of all libraries and components** that make up software.

+- **For developers**, it's crucial for tracking dependencies, identifying vulnerabilities, and ensuring license compliance.

+- **For organizations**, it provides transparency into the software supply chain to assess security risks.

-Syft is a CLI tool for generating a Software Bill of Materials (SBOM) from container images and filesystems.
+**[Syft](https://github.com/anchore/syft)** is a CLI tool for generating an SBOM from container images and filesystems.

 ## Installation

-Syft is provided as a single compiled executable.
+Syft is provided as a single compiled executable and requires no external dependencies to run.
 Run the command for your platform to download the latest release.
-The full list of official and community maintained packages can be found on the [installation](/docs/installation/syft) page.

 {{< tabpane lang="bash">}}
 {{% tab header="Platform:" disabled=true /%}}